joelouthan/Theologicus/src/confession-1689/1689-08-5-the-slaying-of-the-lamb.md

 What was this belief that both men were willing to be imprisoned and die in the most brutal fashion--leaving behind loved ones and parishioners and friends?
 What was this belief that they were willing to die for?

-It was this doctrine: The doctrine of the atonement.And the fact that Jesus Christ, the perfect Son of God, made this sacrifice once and for all.
+It was this doctrine: The doctrine of the atonement.
+And the fact that Jesus Christ, the perfect Son of God, made this sacrifice once and for all.

 >Hebrews 9:28 (CSB) so also Christ, having been offered once to bear the sins of many, will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him.